Crush (2NE1 album)

 Crush is the second and final studio album by South Korean girl group 2NE1.
-YG Entertainment released the record via digital formats on February 27, 2014, marking the group's first Korean album release since 2NE1 2nd Mini Album (2011) and their first studio album in four years, following To Anyone (2010).
+It was released through YG Entertainment on February 27, 2014, and was the group's first studio album in four years following To Anyone (2010).
 Crush was produced by Teddy, Choice 37, Dee.P, Masta Wu, Choi Pil-kang and Peejay, as well as group leader CL.
 Stylistically, the album incorporates a broad range of musical influences from R&B, hip hop, dance, electronic, and reggae.

 Crush received positive reviews from music critics who praised its production and composition; the record's innovation was particularly appreciated with its integration of various stylistic elements.
 Rolling Stone and Fuse listed Crush as one of the best albums released during the year worldwide.
 The album sold over 5,000 copies within four days in the US and debuted at number 61 on the Billboard 200, making it the best-selling and the highest charting Korean album in the country at the time.
 The Japanese edition of Crush was made available on June 25, 2014, and peaked at number four on the Oricon Albums Chart.

 The lead single from the album, "Come Back Home", peaked at number one on the Gaon Digital Chart for two consecutive weeks, becoming the group's ninth number-one single in South Korea.
 The second single, "Gotta Be You", was promoted on music program Inkigayo and peaked at number three on the Gaon Digital Chart.
-Shortly after the release of Crush, the group embarked on a concert tour, the All or Nothing World Tour, which visited multiple countries in Asia.
+Shortly after the release of Crush, the group embarked the All or Nothing World Tour, which visited multiple countries in Asia.